drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 // tell express that we'll use ejs as our view engine app.set('view engine', 'ejs');
 ```

+Then update our GET of '/' to send the new index.html file we created under the public folder

 ```javascript
 // update the root request to send the index.html file back as our home page